Terminating Patient Relationships

 Steps for Withdrawing Care

-When the situation for dismissing the patient is appropriate, provide a formal written notice stating that you are withdrawing care and requiring the patient to find another practitioner.
+When the situation for dismissing the patient is appropriate, provide a formal written notice that states you are withdrawing care by a specific date and the patient must find another practitioner.
 Mail the written notice to the patient by both first-class and certified mail with a return receipt requested.
 (Both types of mailing are required in some states.)
+To promote optimal continuity of care, you may reassure the patient that you will be available to confer with the new provider.

 Elements of the Written Notice